zowe/docs-site/docs/user-guide/api-mediation/configuration-rate-limiter.md

 Description:
 1. Set rate limiting properties:

-* `rateLimiterCapacity` - Defines the total number of requests that can be allowed at one time.
+* `rateLimiterCapacity` - Defines the total number of requests that can be allowed at one time per user.
 * `rateLimiterTokens` -  Defines the number of requests that are added to the service’s allowance at regular intervals.
 This controls how quickly requests are replenished after being consumed.
 * `rateLimiterRefillDuration` -  Sets the time interval (in minutes) at which new requests (or tokens) are added.

+2. Define services to limit:

-2. Define a list of services to limit rate of in `servicesToLimitRequestRate`.
+   Use `servicesToLimitRequestRate` to specify a list of services to limit.

-3. Define a cookie name to be used as a user identifier in `cookieNameForRateLimit`.
+3. Define a cookie name for user identification:

+    Use `cookieNameForRateLimit` to specify a cookie name that identifies the user for rate-limiting purposes.